We are currently not accepting submissions. Submissions will be reopened for the spring cycle of volume 66 in February of 2019.

-The UCLA Law Review prefers articles under 25,000 words in length (including text and footnotes).
+The UCLA Law Review prefers articles between 10,000 and 25,000 words in length (including footnotes).
 We do not publish articles exceeding 35,000 words except in extraordinary circumstances.
-We also give preference to articles above 10,000 words.
-If you are working on a shorter piece, please consider submitting to Discourse, our online publication.
+Works shorter than 10,000 words can be submitted to Discourse, our online publication.

 If you choose to submit a hard copy, please mail your submission to:

 UCLA Law Review

 UCLA School of Law

 405 Hilgard Avenue